 - Broken ribs.
 More than three million Americans suffer a broken rib each year – an injury that can be both painful and debilitating.
 Treated with pain relievers and rest, broken ribs can be caused by car accidents and falls, and even rarely by repetitive motions.
 Broken ribs can sideline laborers and can take 1-3 months to completely heal, depending on the case.

 - Abdominal injuries.
-Injuries involving the “hollow organs” like the stomach, small intestine, colon, ureters, or bladder are grouped into a category of abdominal injuries.
+These involve the “hollow organs” like the stomach, small intestine, colon, ureters, or bladder and are grouped into a category of abdominal injuries.
 Cuts and tears to any of these organs can cause pain and dangerous bleeding and may need to be corrected with surgery.

-All of these injuries require workers to seek medical attention and miss work, whether they have a job that involves physical labor or an office job.
-All of these injuries also require significant rest and recovery.
+All of the above conditions require workers to seek medical attention and miss work, whether they have a job that involves physical labor or an office job.
+They also require significant rest and recovery.
 If you suffer from any of internal symptoms, speak with one of our Dallas federal doctors immediately.

 The Top Causes Of Workplace Internal Injuries

-Unlike many other work injuries, which are often related to overuse and repetitive movements, internal injuries are almost always caused by an isolated, acute accident or event.
+Unlike many other work injuries, which are often related to overuse and repetitive movements, internal ones are almost always caused by an isolated, acute accident or event.
 In order to do internal damage, these accidents and incidents often must involve a significant amount of force.
-The four most common cases of internal injuries and internal bleeding in the workplace are:
+The four most common causes in the workplace are:

 - Blunt force trauma.
 Blunt force trauma is an umbrella term for any injury caused by an object striking the body.
 Blunt force trauma could be the result of a car accident or a physical assault.
 Blunt force trauma can lead to broken ribs, ruptured organs, and general abdominal bleeding.

 - Penetration.
-If a person is penetrated through the torso or abdomen with an object, he or she will have obvious internal injuries.
-This cause of injury is more rare than the ones above, but just as (if not more) serious.
+If a person is penetrated through the torso or abdomen with an object, he or she will have an obvious internal injury.
+This cause of injury is rarer than the ones above, but just as (if not more) serious.
 This type of injury is most common in car accidents and industrial/factory accidents.

 It is important to note that although on-the-job internal injuries are most often sustained by construction workers, industrial workers, and laborers, any employee, including office workers, could suffer an internal injury at work.
 It is also important to note that many injury victims often incur more than one internal injury at a time; for example, a person may suffer from both internal bleeding, a spleen rupture, and kidney damage from the same accident involving blunt force trauma.